Buyer’s guide: pay as you go iPad SIM cards

 iPad SIM sizes: which SIM do you need?

 The iPad, iPad 2, iPad 3 and iPad 4 all take a micro SIM card.
 These can be made by cutting down a standard SIM, but it's better to just buy the correct card in the first place.

-Newer models such as the iPad Mini and iPad Air use a nano SIM.
+Newer models such as the iPad Mini, iPad Air and iPad Pro use a nano SIM.
 This is even smaller than the micro, so if you’re buying a SIM card for an iPad Mini you must ensure it is a nano and not micro or standard SIM.

 This table provides an easy reference for selecting the right SIM size for your iPad: